 Even if people in Yonkers hadn’t used the library since they were kids, they were aware of its presence, sitting on top of the hill next to City Hall.
 The library was beloved by the city’s inhabitants, and no one could conceive of its death.

-As President of the Committee to Save the Public Library, Mrs. Hipius had drafted thousands of leaflets, made countless phone calls, and rang doorbells with the tenacity of a politician campaigning for reelection.
+As President of the Committee to Save the Public Library, Mrs. Hipius had drafted thousands of leaflets, made countless phone calls, and rang doorbells with the tenacity of a politician campaigning for reëlection.
 Hipius was not alone in her mission to save the library.

-Frank Cardone was born and raised within walking distance of the library in the Park Hill “Little Italy” section.
+Frank Cardone was born and raised within walking distance of the library in the Park Hill “Little Italy” section of Yonkers.
 As an amateur history buff (especially of old theaters and Yonkers history), his voice is passionate when he talks about the library.
 To Frank Cardone the library was more than a beautiful building but the yardstick by which he measured his early life—he “grew-up at the library.”
 Frank Cardone joined Lee Hipius to save the library.

 By April 1982, the clock was ticking down on the Carnegie Library.
 Lee Hipius and Frank Cardone, along with other members of the Committee, had gathered over 5,000 signatures.
 It really didn’t matter how many people signed the petition; it would never be enough to stop the city from cleaving the library’s heart in two.